 The Board of Directors of Steven Madden, Ltd. requests your proxy in connection with the Annual Meeting of Stockholders (the "Annual Meeting") of Steven Madden, Ltd. (the "Company," "we," "us," or "our").
-The Annual Meeting will be held at our showroom located at 1370 Avenue of the Americas, 14th Floor, New York, New York, on Friday, May 22, 2020 at 10:00 a.m., local time.
+The Annual Meeting will be held on Wednesday, May 26, 2021, at 10:00 a.m.
+Eastern time in a virtual-only format.
 Proxies also may be voted at any adjournments or postponements of the Annual Meeting.
+You will not be able to attend the Annual Meeting physically in person.

-On or about April 6, 2020 a notice containing instructions on how to access this Proxy Statement, the accompanying proxy card and related materials online is being mailed to holders of record of our common stock, \$0.0001 par value (the "Common Stock"), at the close of business on March 30, 2020 (the "Record Date").
-Our Annual Report for the fiscal year ended December 31, 2019 (the "2019 Fiscal Year"), including audited financial statements, is included in the materials that are accessible online.
-This Proxy Statement contains information about the Annual Meeting as well as information regarding the voting process, director elections, our corporate governance programs and executive and director compensation, among other things.
+On or about April 9, 2021 a notice containing instructions on how to access this Proxy Statement, the accompanying proxy card and related materials online is being mailed to holders of record of our common stock, \$0.0001 par value (the "Common Stock"), at the close of business on March 29, 2021 (the "Record Date").
+Our Annual Report for the fiscal year ended December 31, 2020 (the "2020 Fiscal Year"), including audited financial statements, is included in the materials that are accessible online.
+This Proxy Statement contains information about the Annual Meeting as well as information regarding the voting process, director elections, our corporate governance programs, and executive and director compensation, among other things.
 We recommend that you read all of these materials.